 We will be using a dataset from gapminder which contains life expectancy, GDP, and population for countries around the world from 1952 to 2007.
 It is sufficiently rich to allow us to explore data manipulation and visualization in R. We’ll begin with data just from 1997, and will expand to the full 1952 - 2007 dataset towards the end.
 The following is a preview of the data we’ll be working with:

-To get started, let’s log in to the workshop server by going here: http://bfx-workshop02.med.umich.edu
+Let’s log in to the workshop server: http://bfx-workshop02.med.umich.edu

 The login page for the server looks like: